Esri/arcgis-runtime-samples-android/kotlin/apply-mosaic-rule-rasters/README.md

 ## About the data

-This sample uses a [raster image service](https://sampleserver7.arcgisonline.com/arcgis/rest/services/amberg_germany/ImageServer) hosted on *ArcGIS Online* that shows aerial images of Amberg, Germany.
+This sample uses data from the [Amberg, Germany ImageServer](https://sampleserver7.arcgisonline.com/arcgis/rest/services/amberg_germany/ImageServer) which hosts a mosaic dataset containing several orthophoto TIFF images of Amberg, Germany.

 ## Additional information